 United States Virgin Islands

 The U.S. Virgin Islands lie mere minutes away from Puerto Rico by plane.
-Made up of three main islands–St. Thomas, St. Croix, and St. John–plus a scattering of smaller isles, the U.S.V.I. see some 2.6 million visitors each year.
-In fact, tourism and rum (things we think go very well together) make up the majority of the islands’ economy.
+Made up of three main islands—St. Thomas, St. Croix, and St. John—plus a scattering of smaller isles, the U.S.V.I. relies heavily on tourism, and has slowly made a comeback after hurricanes in recent years.

 Northern Mariana Islands